-This homemade granite cleaner is for those with marble or granite counters who’ve been frustrated in their search for DIY cleaning products.
-This recipe is cost-effective and safe for granite and natural stone surfaces.
+This homemade granite cleaner recipe is for those with natural stone counters who’ve been frustrated in their search for DIY cleaning products.
+It’s cost-effective and safe for granite and natural stone surfaces.
 It cleans, shines, and disinfects in one go, too.

 Be Careful How You Clean Granite